olemoudi/olemoudi.github.io/_posts/2018-07-30-securely-handling-user-submitted-files.md

 So, what can you do to protect yourself?
 (If you cannot afford to just outsource to S3...).

 Standard 3-prong approach:
-1- Input Validation
+1. Input Validation
-2- Sandboxed Storage
+2. Sandboxed Storage
-3- Proper serving
+3. Proper serving

-Your first line of defense should be basic input validation checks: file size limits, whitelist of accepted file extensions and content validation by doing magic bit sniffing (e.g. using https://tika.apache.org/ )
+Your first line of defense should be basic input validation checks: file size limits, whitelist of accepted file extensions and content validation by doing magic bit sniffing (e.g. using [Apache Tika](https://tika.apache.org/ )

 Remember not to store the received file anywhere just yet while you conduct your full-fledged assessment over it.
 Don't do delete when wrong but instead publish when right.
 Race conditions could bite you if you don't follow this practice.